 Note that with both routes (and the solo car option) you’ll need to hitch a ride from Whitney Portal to Lone Pine.
 This should be fairly easy, but allow plenty of time and trust your instinct.
 If you are short on time, don’t feel comfortable hitchhiking, or have a larger group, you could arrange a shuttle.

-Some people coming from in state (and even further afield) had people to drop them off and collect them, which would be pretty sweet!
+Some people coming from in state (and even further afield) had people to drop them off and collect them.
 Note that you’d need to be clear on or able to communicate your end date, as you are very unlikely to have phone signal.

 I did look into getting a hire car, but there is nowhere to return a car near to the trail, and it was too expensive to leave one there.